Hiking

 Bearwallow Mountain

-Bearwallow Mountain is located in eastern Henderson County at an elevation of 4,232 feet above sea level.
-This easy to moderate one-mile (each way) trail features a grassy meadow at its summit, which often has cows grazing, along with a historic fire tower, breathtaking scenery and a 360° view.
+Located in eastern Henderson County at an elevation of 4,232 feet above sea level, Bearwallow Mountain is an easy to moderate one-mile (each way) trail that features a grassy meadow at its summit, which often has cows grazing, along with a historic fire tower, breathtaking scenery and a 360° view.
 From atop the peak, see such area landmarks as downtown Hendersonville, Mt.
 Pisgah, Mt.
 Mitchell, the Hickory Nut Gorge and upstate South Carolina.
 As of fall 2020, this trail now connects to the Wildcat Rock Trail at the mountain’s summit.
 Both the Bearwallow Mountain Trail and the Trombatore Trail start from the same parking lot, at 4854 Bearwallow Mountain Road, Hendersonville.
-Parking is limited, so please consider carpooling.
-Please respect the adjacent property owner by not blocking the gate, road, or driveway across from the parking area or using it to turn around.
+Parking is limited, please only park in designated parking areas.
 Click on Conserving Carolina for additional information

 Blue Ridge Parkway

-Blue Ridge Parkway Access follows the mountain ridges from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina and Tennessee.
+The “Nation’s Most Scenic Drive” follows the mountain ridges from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina and Tennessee, weaving along the north western border of Henderson County, a mere 15 miles north of Downtown Hendersonville.
 The Parkway’s 469 toll-free miles are filled with natural beauty, mountain forests, wildlife, wildflowers and magnificent views.
-There are numerous scenic overlooks, parking areas and more than 100 trails, ranging from short walks to the Appalachian Trail.
-Hikes range in difficulty level, but most are moderate to difficult.
+There are numerous scenic overlooks, parking areas and more than 100 trails, ranging in difficulty level, but most are moderate to difficult.
 Much of the Blue Ridge Parkway, including the part closest to Hendersonville, is often closed during winter, due to poor driving conditions caused by wet weather and the higher altitude.
 It is always a good idea to visit the Parkway’s website for a list of Road Closures.
 For information, call 828-298-0398.
 The closest Parkway entrance to Downtown Hendersonville is the Bent Creek entrance, located at Parkway Mile 393 near the North Carolina Arboretum.

 Carl Sandburg Home National Historic Site